 Minnesota workers’ compensation law is complex.
 Mistakes in navigating the system can cost you income, medical care, and even your job.
-Nelson Law Office can help.
-St. Paul Workers Compensation Lawyer Gregg Nelson has been helping clients win their workers compensation claims for more than 30 years.
+GBN Law can help.
+St. Paul Workers' Compensation Lawyer Gregg Nelson has been helping clients win their workers' compensation claims for more than 30 years.
 Gregg is also a former insurance lawyer; he knows the tricks insurers use.
-Gregg will help you navigate the pitfalls in workers compensation law that favor employers and insurers.
+Gregg will help you navigate the pitfalls in workers' compensation laws that favor employers and insurers.
 He will fight to help you get full and fair compensation for all of your losses, from wages or income to medical expenses, vocational rehabilitation, and benefits for permanent loss of function.

 Termination in retaliation for seeking benefits is illegal.
-If you are fired following filing a claim for benefits, contact Gregg Nelson at Nelson Law Office at 651-483-1520.
+If you are fired following filing a claim for benefits, contact Gregg Nelson at GBN Law at 651-483-1520.
 A separate lawsuit can be filed relative to retaliatory terminations or other illegal conduct if the necessary facts are present.

-Contact Gregg Nelson at Nelson Law Office at 651-483-1520.
+Contact Gregg Nelson at GBN Law at 651-483-1520.
 The Department of Labor and Industry (DLI) must certify that a dispute exists before further action.
 Gregg can prepare and file a request for certification, then file a claim to get the bills paid or the care approved.

 Yes.
-Schedule a free consultation with Gregg B. Nelson at Nelson Law Office by calling 651-483-1520.
-If you retain Nelson Law Office, the attorney fee is statutory and contingent.
+Schedule a free consultation with Gregg B. Nelson at GBN Law by calling 651-483-1520.
+If you retain GBN Law, the attorney fee is statutory and contingent.
 You pay nothing unless you win your claim.

 5754 Blackshire Path